-The Practice will provide a Surgical Fee Estimate of likely medical costs you will be required to pay during your elective in-patient or day-case surgical procedure.
-You should discuss these costs with Dr Richardson’s staff before your procedure to be sure you understand what costs you are liable for, including those not covered by Medicare or your health fund.
+The Practice will provide a Surgical Fee Estimate of likely medical costs you will be required to pay during your elective in-patient or day surgical procedure.
+You should discuss these costs with Dr Richardson’s team before your procedure to be sure you understand what costs you are liable for, including those not covered by Medicare or your private health fund.

 It is the responsibility of the patient to cover the surgeon’s fee.
-Unless otherwise stated, this estimate is only for surgical fees charged by this practice and is valid for three months.
-It does not cover: services provided by other doctors (e.g. anaesthetists, pathologists); costs associated with your stay in hospital or day surgery unit (e.g. accommodation, TV, pharmacy); or costs associated with allied health services (e.g. physiotherapy, occupational, hand therapy).
+Unless otherwise stated, this estimate is only for surgical fees charged by this Practice and is valid for three months.
+It does not cover services provided by other doctors (e.g. anaesthetists, pathologists); costs associated with your stay in hospital or day surgery unit (e.g. accommodation, TV, pharmacy); or costs associated with allied health services (e.g. physiotherapy, occupational therapy, hand therapy).

 As with any medical procedure, unforeseen circumstances may arise.
 These may necessitate additional medical services or a change in predicted Medicare item numbers, resulting in additional costs, or an increase or decrease in the rebate estimate provided to you.
-If further procedures are requested after acceptance of the signed Surgical Fee Estimat, additional costs will be incurred by the patient.
+If further procedures are requested after acceptance of the signed Surgical Fee Estimate, additional costs may be incurred by the patient.

-After your procedure, an Invoice will be issued and once pathology and Medicare item numbers have been confirmed.
+After your procedure, once pathology and Medicare item numbers have been confirmed, an invoice will be issued.

-If required, patients will be notified of their anaesthetist, and their contact details enclosed in the Pre-Operative Confirmation.
+If required, patients will be notified of their anaesthetist, and the anaesthetist’s contact details enclosed in the Pre-Operative Confirmation.
 Please call their rooms directly for a quotation.